mbernste/mbernste.github.io/_posts/2021-06-13-statistical_test_ml.md

 Traditionally, machine learning is used for examples like the former (classifying images as either cats or dogs) and hypothesis testing is used for the latter (deciding whether the mean score between two populations of students are equal).
 While indeed machine learning is usually a better fit for problems similar to the former and statistical testing for the latter, this does not necessarily have to be the case.
 Both of these problems can be cast as the problem of making a binary decision between two choices, which can be addressed by either machine learning or hypothesis testing.
 The [article](https://doi.org/10.1016/j.patter.2020.100115) by Li and Tong discuss the strengths of both methods.

-A quick overview of hypothesis testing and machine learning-based classification
+A quick overview of hypothesis testing
 -----------

 Before we get started, I will provide a very brief (and not comprehensive) description of the two frameworks.
 The language and mathematical notation I use will attempt to highlight the similarities between the two approaches.